ChrisEdel/AI-Programming-with-Python-Nanodegree/README.md

 * saving and loading checkpoints of the neural network
 * illustrating the predictions visually with the corresponding probabilities

-The first goal of the project was to implement to above described functionality in a Jupyter Notebook.
+The first goal of the project was to implement the above described functionality in a Jupyter Notebook.
 The second goal was to build a command line application allowing the user to:
 * choose different network architectures (`vgg13`, `vgg16`, `alexnet`)
 * customize the hyperparameters (epochs, learning_rate, hidden units)
 * use a GPU for training (if available)